ayys/star/README.md

 However, the recommended way is to run `star config`:
 - it opens the configuration file in an editor (as defined by the `EDITOR` environment variable, else in `nano`/`vi`)
 - when closing the editor, star is re-initialized to apply the new configuration
-- if the configuration file does not exist, star displays the command to create from a [template](./share/star/config/star_config.sh.template)
+- if the configuration file does not exist, star displays the command to create one from a [template](./share/star/config/star_config.sh.template)

 When creating the configuration file from a [template](./share/star/config/star_config.sh.template), all variables are well documented with their possible values, default value and description.

+Below is the list of the different environment variables that can be used to customize star.

 #### Enabling/disabling features <!-- omit from toc -->

+There is currently only one feature that can be enabled or disabled manually.
+When updating the environment variable, the change will only be effective at the next invocation of star.

 | Variable | Value | Default | Description |
 |----------|-------|---------|-------------|